neoforged/.github/primers/1.21.11/index.md

             - Its original implementation has been replaced by `$TypeBase`
         - `$AnyValueType` - A type that uses the `AnyValue` predicate.
         - `$ConcreteType` - A type that defines a specific predicate.
+- `net.minecraft.network.protocol.game.ServerboundInteractPacket#isWithinRange` - Whether the interaction from the player is within the valid range to execute.
 - `net.minecraft.world.entity`
     - `LivingEntity`
         - `SWING_DURATION` -> `SwingAnimation#duration`, not one-to-one
         - `stabbedEntities` - The number of recent entities attacked by a kinetic weapon.
+        - `entityAttackRange` - The range that this entity can attack.
+        - `getActiveItem` - The currently used item, or the mainhand item.
+    - `Mob`
-    - `Mob#chargeSpeedModifier` - The modifier applied to the movement speed when charging.
+        - `chargeSpeedModifier` - The modifier applied to the movement speed when charging.
+        - `canFireProjectileWeapon` -> `canUseNonMeleeWeapon`, now taking in an `ItemStack` instead of a `ProjectileWeaponItem`
+        - `getAttackBoundingBox` now takes in a horizontal inflation offset
+- `net.minecraft.world.entity.ai.behavior`
+    - `ChargeAttack` - Handles a charge attack performed by a mob.
+    - `SpearApproach` - Approaches the enemy when holding a kinetic weapon.
+    - `SpearAttack` - Attacks the enemy with a kinetic weapon.
+    - `SpearRetreat` - Flees from the attacked target after using a kinetic weapon.
+- `net.minecraft.world.entity.ai.goal.SpearUseGoal` - Handles a mob using a spear.
+- `net.minecraft.world.entity.ai.memory.MemoryModuleType`
+    - `SPEAR_FLEEING_TIME` - The number of ticks the entity has been fleeing for after using a kinetic weapon.
+    - `SPEAR_FLEEING_POSITION` - The position the entity flees to after using a kinetic weapon.
+    - `SPEAR_CHARGE_POSITION` - The position the entity charges to when using a kinetic weapon.
+    - `SPEAR_ENGAGE_TIME` - How long this entity has been engaged with its enemy when using a kinetic weapon.
+    - `SPEAR_STATUS` - The status of the entity when using a kinetic weapon.
+- `net.minecraft.world.entity.player.Player`
-- `net.minecraft.world.entity.player.Player#hasEnoughFoodToDoExhaustiveManoeuvres` - Returns whether the player can perform an exhaustive manuever.
+    - `hasEnoughFoodToDoExhaustiveManoeuvres` - Returns whether the player can perform an exhaustive manuever.
+    - `canInteractWithEntity` -> `isWithinEntityInteractionRange`
+    - `isWithinAttackRange` - If the bounding box being targeted is within the player's range.
+    - `canInteractWithBlock` -> `isWithinBlockInteractionRange`
 - `net.minecraft.world.item`
     - `Item#getDamageSource` -> `getItemDamageSource`, now deprecated
     - `ItemStack`